-An arm's length affidavit is primarily to ensure the bank that the parties do not know each other, there is no pre-existing relationship between the seller and the buyer.
+An arm's length affidavit is to promise the bank that the parties do not know each other and that there is no pre-existing relationship between the seller and the buyer.

-The reason you are being asked to sign an arm's-length affidavit is that banks are trying to put a stop to mortgage fraud.
 When people get into financial trouble, crooks can smell distress a mile away.
-These thugs crawl out of the gutters and seem to be constantly cooking up schemes that take advantage of those homeowners who are facing foreclosure.
+They seem to constantly be cooking up schemes that take advantage of those homeowners who are facing foreclosure.

 An arm's-length affidavit is a document created by a short sale bank in an attempt to prevent sellers from selling to a relative and to curb mortgage fraud.
 The reason the bank does not want a seller to transfer title to a relative in a short sale is that sellers cannot profit from a short sale.

 Sometimes sellers make side agreements with relatives or friends to act as a straw buyer.
 Then, after the transaction closes, those pretend buyers quickly transfer title back to the seller.
 This practice, in effect, means the sellers have repurchased their home at maybe half the cost, which greatly benefits those sellers.
-But banks make the rules, and banks say sellers can't benefit.
-If they wanted sellers to benefit, they would have agreed to a loan modification.
+But, banks make the rules and say sellers can't benefit.
+If they wanted sellers to benefit, they would agree to a loan modification.

-- The arm's-length affidavit references the property address, the names of the sellers, buyers, and agents, and the fact this is an arm's-length transaction.
+- It references the property address, names of the sellers, buyers, agents, and the fact that it is an arm's-length transaction.

-- There are no hidden terms nor special agreements among the buyers, sellers and/or agents.
+- There are no hidden terms or special agreements among buyers, sellers, and/or agents.

-- Once the transaction closes, the sellers will not rent back the home nor regain title to it, unless the bank permits.
+- Once the transaction closes, the sellers will not rent back the home or try to regain title to it, unless the bank permits.

 - None of the parties will receive any compensation except for the commission paid to the agents.